Dance/Movement Therapy Faculty

 BA, Queens College, MA, SUNY at Buffalo, MSW, Hunter College, Licensed Clinical Social Worker (LCSW-R).
 Deborah Kelly has 23 years clinical experience treating adults with physical disabilities, chronic illness, traumatic brain injury, mental illness, and addiction disorders.
 She has presented at community-based conferences on topics such as Chemical Dependency and Disability; Emotional and Psychological Effects of Sarcoidosis on Family and Friends; Ethnicity and Rehabilitation; and Cultural Diversity in Healthcare and Rehabilitation.
 She also has taught numerous in-service staff trainings on Disability Rights History; Short Term Solution Focused Treatment Planning; and Client Centered Treatment and the Well-Written Treatment Plan.
-She is a Senior Social Worker at the International Center for the Disabled in New York City.
-Special interests include medical and psychiatric clinical assessment; chronic pain conditions and neurodegenerative diseases; and mindfulness-based stress reduction.
+Formerly a Senior Social Worker at the International Center for the Disabled in New York City, her special interests include medical and psychiatric clinical assessment; chronic pain conditions and neurodegenerative diseases; and mindfulness-based stress reduction.

 BA, Harpur College of Arts and Sciences at Binghamton State University of New York, MPS, Dance/Movement Therapy, Pratt Institute, Licensed Creative Arts Therapist (LCAT), Board Certified Dance/Movement Therapist (BC-DMT).
 Ms. Lewis studied dance with Valerie Bettis and June Lewis and has 25 years of clinical experience working collaboratively with a diverse team of professionals as a creative arts therapist treating adults with chronic mental and physical illness, physical disabilities, and traumatic brain injury.
-She works at the International Center for the Disabled in New York City, where she oversees the Creative and Movement Arts Psychotherapy Program.
-Additional areas of study include yoga, mindfulness-based stress reduction, and playing piano as a meditative practice.
+She formerly worked at the International Center for the Disabled, New York City, in the Creative and Movement Arts Psychotherapy Program.
+Additional areas of study include yoga and mindfulness-based stress reduction.

 BA, Point Park College, MA, Hunter College, Board Certified Dance/Movement Therapist (BC-DMT), Licensed Creative Arts Therapist (LCAT).
 Jean choreographed and danced with the Pittsburgh Dance Alloy, ’79 and helped to shape the company in its early years.
 Through her experience dancing and choreographing she became interested in the power of movement to express what words cannot.
 Jean went on to receive her MA in Dance Therapy at Hunter College ’85, and has been working in the field ever since.
 Her clinical work includes a wide variety of populations and age groups.
 She has served on the credentialing committee for the American Dance Therapy Association, co-coordinated a national conference, was Vice President and Program Director of the New York State Chapter of the American Dance Therapy Association, and developed the first dance therapy program for Catholic Charities for people with develpmental disabilities.
 Jean has two articles published in the American Journal of Dance Therapy.
 Her article “Behind the Gates: Dance/Movement Therapy in a Women’s Prison”, was highly praised.
 She has taught at Mercy College, Westchester Community College, Pratt Institute, and College of New Rochelle.
 Additional training and interests include family therapy and authentic movement.
 Jean has been on staff at Jacobi Medical Center since 1990, supervises staff and interns, teaches and holds a private practice in Westchester County, New York.